hexbatch/apple-core/v1/v1_index.md

 The layers overview is talked about in [layers overview](docs/layers/layers-overview.md)

 The layers each do their own thing, but they have a few things in common.
-They set up jobs to be dispatched and completed later: but have optional callback urls registered by the caller, or the caller can do polling, or the caller can wait.

 Most of the heavy lifting in the layer codes will be done by api calls to the core.
+They set up jobs to be dispatched and completed later.
+But often, the caller to these layers will not notice because that is hidden and fast.

+The caller can decide how to get the results, he can wait for the api call to return, or he can use a callback url, or do polling later.

+The core has its own user and authentication system.
+The layers use OAuth2 to register and log-in people.
-The layer framework will be storing user bearer tokens that do not expire, and they use those to create a temporary token in each api call.
+The layers talk to the core by storing core user bearer tokens that do not expire, and when they need to do the core to do things, they dispatch jobs using a temporary auth token that expires at the end of the job.

 The core itself does not have a superuser, or root user.
 But it does have a permission system.
-So the layers doing actions as different users for a single call takes care of the nested permissions.
+So the layers can be doing actions as different users to implement nested permissions.

-When a public api request is made, a job (a class instance) is made that has a list of api calls to make.
+When a public api request is made, a job is made that has a list of api core calls to make.

 * A temporary bearer token is created for this job only.
 * The job is put on a queue.
 * When the job is run, the apis are called, using the output of earlier calls to be params for the later calls.